Generational Differences In The Workplace When It Comes To Learning Preferences

 For her research, participants were asked to rank 22 web-based learning activities.
 They were asked to rank their top five and their least favorite.
 Her research shows that “viewing information in the graphic format” ranked as the number one choice for Millennials and GenXers and number two for Baby Boomers.
 All three generations were unanimous regarding their least favorite: “sharing snippets of information online in Twitter-like communities.”

 Kriegel’s recommendation: don’t assume that a generation has a particular learning platform preference.
 Do your research on the audience before you start designing a platform you think Millennials will like.

 “With regard to learning style preferences, the three generations, Millennials, Generation X and Baby Boomers were largely homogeneous.”

 Reality: Millennials Score Low on “Readiness to Learn.”

 In 2009, researchers wanted to learn whether the motivation to learn differed from generation to generation.
 What they found is that the group that is most motivated is GenX – those born approximately between 1964-1980.
 To maintain that motivation, the research found that GenXers are happiest when the learning experience is collaborative.

 Like Gen Xers, Baby Boomers have a high readiness level– with some caveats.
 Their high readiness level for learning is directly proportional to whether the material being presented pertains to their personal growth.
 Just as important, Baby Boomers like learning experiences where they can demonstrate their competence and provide examples based on their own experiences.

 Millennials, however, have a low readiness to learn.
 The researchers cite distractions (those pesky smartphones) and a general lack of curiosity.
 The research showed that Millennials quickly lost interest in a topic if they could not immediately relate to it.
 Even of greater concern for those in the learning and development field, Millennials expect their instructor to create motivation for them.
-The combination of lack of curiosity and an expectation that motivation should be externally produced signals serious implications for those tasked with creating and implementing training.
+The combination of a lack of curiosity and an expectation that motivation should be externally produced signals serious implications for those tasked with creating and implementing training.

 Do these results surprise you or do these findings for generational differences in the workplace match with your own experience?